What is Video Game Sound Design?

 Without someone to actually create the music and sound effects for a game, everyone would have to use the same existing sounds.

-Sounds boring, doesn’t it?
+It sounds boring, doesn’t it?

 It’s All About Teamwork